makinggoodsoftware/ag-grid-e2e-ssrm-example/README.md

 [https://dev.mysql.com/downloads/shell/](https://dev.mysql.com/downloads/shell/)

-Or alternatively, you can use homebrew.
+Or alternatively (and for an easier setup), you can use homebrew.

 [https://brew.sh/](https://brew.sh/)

+`brew install mysql`

 ## Usage